Who’s going to win Eurovision 2024? Our top 10 favourites

 From zany novelty songs to club bangers and heartfelt ballads, the competition at this year’s Eurovision Song Contest is fierce.
 We take a look at our favourites

-The Eurovision Song Contest 2024 is underway, with delegates from countries including the UK, France, Sweden, Germany, Croatia, Ireland and Switzerland competing to take home the trophy at the grand final on Saturday 11 May.
+The Eurovision Song Contest 2024 is underway, with all qualifying countries now revealed and preparing to perform in tonight’s final.

 Eurovision is typically known for its uplifting atmosphere, as fans celebrate each country’s musical talents along with plenty of dramatic staging, zany costumes and tremendous vocal performances.